orientechnologies/orientdb-docs/source/Javascript-Command.md

 # Javascript

-Starting from version 1.0, OrientDB supports server side scripting.
+Starting from version 1.0, OrientDB supports server-side scripting.
 All the [JVM languages](http://en.wikipedia.org/wiki/List_of_JVM_languages) are supported.
 By default [JavaScript](http://en.wikipedia.org/wiki/JavaScript) is installed.

-Scripts can be executed client and server side.
-For the client side the user must have the privilege of READ against <code>database.command</code> resource.
-For the server side the server must [enable the scripting interpreter](#Enable_Server_side_scripting) that are disabled by default for security reason.
+Scripts can be executed on the client and on the server-side.
+On the client-side, the user must have READ privilege against the <code>database.command</code> resource.
+On the server-side, [the scripting interpreter](#Enable_Server_side_scripting) must be enabled.
+It is disabled by default for security reasons.

 ## See also
 - [SQL-batch](SQL-batch.md)